2025

-This summer I will be exhibiting in North Wales, Shaftesbury and Oxford.
+This summer I really enjoyed exhibiting in North Wales, Warwickshire and Oxford.

 www.ceramicwales.com